mtimmin65/engineering-notebook/README.md

 ### Reflection

 This assignment was difficult because I had to figure out how to use the revolve tool. a lot of fillets and interlocking peices.
+It took a bit of trail and error but overall pretty interesting assignment.

 ## Wheels and Bearings